American Council on Education: Founding through World War II (1918–1945)

 Representatives from 14 higher education associations formed the Emergency Council on Education in 1918 in Washington, DC.
-They soon changed the name to the American Council on Education and appointed Donald J. Cowling, the head of the Association of American Colleges and president of Carlton College (MN), to be the first president.
+They soon changed the name to the American Council on Education and appointed Donald J. Cowling, the head of the Association of American Colleges and president of Carleton College (MN), to be the first president.

 After World War I ended on November 11, 1918, ACE redirected itself to more expansive peacetime roles.
 ACE President Samuel P. Capen reexamined the missions, objectives, and processes of various institutions and helped spearhead a standardized, professional evaluation and accreditation system for institutions of higher learning in the United States.
 ACE assisted in drafting and adopting criteria that reflected the basic standards of a sound postsecondary education and developed peer evaluation procedures to ensure an institution's academic quality.
 In 1920, the Council published the first official listing of accredited higher education institutions.

 In 1920, ACE established the Committee on the Training of Women for Professional Service to raise the status of working women to professional levels.
 The committee published its research of women in the workplace in The Educational Record in 1922.
 In 1927, ACE became the first educational organization to promote standard measures of achievement and potential through psychological exams for high school students and college freshmen.
 The Council published American Universities and Colleges in 1928, which offered information to students, parents, advisors, and educators on all accredited colleges and universities that offered a baccalaureate degree.

 Following the stock market crash in 1929, the 1930s saw decreased education options and labor markets.
 While the number of high school-age students increased by 2 million between 1930 and 1940, young people had fewer opportunities than ever before.
 In 1935, ACE organized the American Youth Commission to address the plight of millions of school-age adolescents.

 In 1938, ACE began studying the effects of racism on black children in the United States and published a series of reports on equal opportunity in education, including Children of Bondage: The Personality Development of Negro Youth in the Urban South by Allison Davis and John Dollard (1940) and Growing Up in the Black Belt: Negro Youth in the Rural South by Charles Spurgeon Johnson (1941).

 In 1942, the Council spearheaded the General Educational Development (GED) test, a series of standardized exams used to measure a service member's proficiency in science, mathematics, social studies, reading, and writing among those who did not complete high school.
 That same year, ACE also developed the Military Evaluations Program to accurately award college credit for various military courses and training.
 The Council also helped draft and then lobbied for the passage of the Servicemen's Readjustment Act of 1944, known as the GI Bill.